ESG guidelines for the securitisation sector

 The Market Guidelines reflect key high level principles:

-3. Consistency and comparability between market participants is desirable where practically achievable, especially in the case of data disclosure.
+- Consistency and comparability between market participants is desirable where practically achievable, especially in the case of data disclosure.
 However, approaches to ESG may create different outcomes in securitisations even within the same asset class.
-We expect consistency and comparability will increase over time, in line with market sophistication.
+As market participation increases, it is hoped that consistency and comparability will too.

-5. Adaptability: Given the rapidly changing and expanding market focus on ESG globally, the market guidelines will be dynamic.
+- Adaptability: Given the rapidly changing and expanding market focus on ESG globally, the market guidelines will be dynamic.
 There will be ongoing review via the working group to reflect changes and take on feedback.
-This will include regular engagement through information sharing, training and other approaches to allow sector participants to draw on expertise from within the industry.